Responsible Travel Guide: Zambia

 To learn more about Zambian culture and the area around Kafue, we recommend visiting local villages and markets for local encounters and authentic souvenir shopping.
 Ila Lodge also runs a project called Lunch with the Ladies Club, where you can meet with the Ladies Club in the Chunga Community to try local cuisine and learn about local customs and traditions.

-Species to look and listen out for include Chaplin’s barbet, Pel’s fishing owl, ground hornbill, woolly-necked stork, fish eagle, saddle-billed stork, African finfoot, purple-crested lourie, Goliath heron and African wattled and crowned cranes.
+Species to look and listen out for include Chaplin’s barbet, Pel’s fishing owl, ground hornbill, woolly-necked stork, fish eagle, saddle-billed stork, African finfoot, purple-crested lourie, Goliath heron, African wattled and crowned cranes.

 Today, you’ll move on to Lower Zambezi National Park, leaving Kafue by road transfer and heading to Lusaka Airport.
 From there, you’ll take a scheduled domestic flight to Jeki and a second road transfer to your next accommodation.